vinifen/prism-studio/README.md

 ### 🚀 Backend API
-The backend API is already deployed and running.
+The backend API is finished.
 API documentation is available at the Swagger endpoint.
 The mobile app will connect to the existing API services for all data operations.

 ## 🤝 Contributing